uthree/fastersvc/README.md

 pip3 install -r requirements.txt
 ```

+## Download pretrained model
+The model pretrained with the JVS corpus is published [here](https://huggingface.co/uthree/fastersvc-jvs-corpus-pretrained).

 ## Pre-training
 Train a model for basic voice conversion.
 At this stage, the model is not specialized for a specific speaker, but having a model that can perform basic voice synthesis allows for easy adaptation to a specific speaker with minimal adjustments.